the-illarionov/the-supersonic-plugin-for-scroll-based-animation/.github/README.md

     ```
     No more struggling with calculating animations, dealing with orchestrating them etc.

     Write your CSS animations as usual and let the plugin to control them.
-You can even have CSS animations that are being played as usual together with plugin controlled!
+You can even have CSS animations that are being played as usual together with plugin controlled ones!
 [Check examples](https://the-illarionov.com/the-supersonic-plugin-for-scroll-based-animation/examples).

     As a bonus, you can have different animations for different screens with 0 lines of javascript code!

-    Sure, we have `scrollt-imeline` upcoming, but it has some disavantages:
+    Sure, we have `scroll-timeline` upcoming, but it has some disavantages:
     - Still experimental at the time of April 2024.
     - You can't bind start of an animation to one element and end of it to completely another.